lab objectives, expectations for all labs, preparation, what's due, lab activities, other notes

 ideas fair (~5 minutes per project).

-Remember that you need to keep track of your time using the project timesheet.
+Remember that you will be keeping track of your time using the project timesheet.
+The timesheet will be introduced in class on Monday September 10.

 notebook to the lab read for the start of lab